Mining One Bitcoin: Time, Difficulty, and Profitability

 The internet loves to repeat: there's not much Bitcoin left, that's why it's so hard to mine.
 A beautiful theory that has nothing to do with reality.

-Mining difficulty doesn't know how many coins remain in the ground.
+Mining difficulty doesn't know how many coins are still in the ground.
 It couldn't care less about the 21 million number.
 It responds to only one thing — how many people are currently throwing themselves at the blockchain, shovels in hand.

 Theorists need theories.
 Miners need wattmeters.